vishalchovatiya/CPP_Templates/C++ casting.md

 - Lets go bit further, `float f = 3.0;` this statement will also reserve 4 byte in memory & store data bits in form of 1). sign bit, 2). exponent & 3). mantisa.
 Recall how float stored in memory.
 - So this is how compiler stores the value in variable/object by identifying data-type of `l-vlaue`.
 - But when you write like `float f = 3;`, compiler will confuse in how to store integer value in float type of memory.
 So it will automatically presume(Implicit conversion) that you want to store `3.0` rather that `3` which is technically same from human point of view but its different when you think from computer memory perspective cause they stored differently.
-- There are many such scenarios where you provide data to store in memory which is used to store different data type.
+- There are many such scenarios where you provide data to store in memory which used to represent different data type.
 - For example, in following example you are trying to assign object of type `B` into object of type `A`
 ```
 class A{};